superhome-vision/superhome/superhome/README.md

 1. Add this app repository to your Home Assistant.
 Two options:
    - **Button:** click the badge above and confirm.
-(On recent HA versions the auto-fill dialog may not appear — if so, use the manual steps below.)
+(On recent HA versions the auto-fill dialog may not appear; if so, use the manual steps below.)
    - **Manual:** go to **Settings → Apps → Install app (App Store) → ⋮ (top right) →
      Repositories**, paste
      `https://github.com/superhome-vision/superhome` and click **Add**.